-Chris set off in late April to hike the PCT, hopefully in its entirety (2,650 miles).
+Chris set off in late April to hike the Pacific Crest Trail, hopefully in its entirety (2,650 miles).
 Visiting some friends and family along the way, he was able to leave our car with our friend Touch in San Diego, and arrived at the start of the PCT on the night of May 3rd.
 Months before, he had applied for a PCT permit, and had a start date of May 4 at Campo, on the California/Mexico border.

 The PCT starts off hot and sandy, with moderate hills and few water sources in low-rainfall years.
-Chris hiked his way past small towns such as Julian, Warner Springs, and Idyllwild, and up and then down mountains such as San Jacinto (10,883 feet).
+Chris hiked his way past small towns such as Julian, Warner Springs, and Idyllwild, and up and then down mountains such as Mt.
+San Jacinto (10,883 feet).
 Taking a long weekend, I flew to San Diego, picked up our car, and drove to the point where the PCT meets I-10 near Palm Springs.
 Thanks to the Garmin InReach GPS/SOS Chris’s parents bought for the hike, we actually timed it really well, and Chris arrived at our rendezvous only 15 minutes after I did.
 Having just hiked 20 miles down a mountain ridge, in an extremely windy area (known for its wind farms), he was happy to take a “zero” and a “near-o” to spend some time together, resupply his food pack, and rest his feet.
 We also visited Joshua Tree National Park (although, he was not interested in hiking any trails there… I wonder why).

 With new shoes two sizes larger than his old ones, I dropped Chris back on the trail at the I-10 underpass, and flew back to our home in Texas.
 He continued on, through the San Bernardino area, skirting Big Bear Lake, Wrightwood, and Agua Dulce, averaging about 20 miles a day.
-A heat wave came on the area, making hiking during the daytime nearly impossible (highs above 100 degrees), so he and a buddy hiker started hiking at 7 pm and through the night, resting in the shade during the day.
+A heat wave came over the area, making hiking during the daytime nearly impossible (highs above 100 degrees), so he and a buddy hiker started hiking at 7 pm and through the night, resting in the shade during the day.

 I dropped Chris, Gutfish, and another hiker friend, “Piñata” off at Tehachapi Pass to continue their northward journey.
 I hurried off to visit our friends Tricia and Kirk, whom we had met years earlier on our cruise to Australia.
 It was lovely to see them, visit Santa Maria, and hear about something besides trail miles and the best way to poop in the desert (sometimes hiker talk gets pretty pedantic).
 Three days later, I picked our hikers up at Walker Pass (elevation 5,250 feet), and we all took a day to rest at Lake Isabella, along with Gutfish’s other half Jamie, who is also following along as a “Trail Angel” to her hiker.
 We had a lovely dinner together, which was a welcome change from cold-soak ramen and peanut butter and tortillas (Chris decided to go ultralight and “no-cook” on this part of the trail).